amanvashishtgould/CapstoneProject/README.md

 #### Executive summary
 This capstone project develops and cross-validates machine learning and AI models to predict whether or not a patient at a hospital ICU survives, and further aims to characterize the predictors of ICU mortality.
-This is done by utilizing a critical care database of ICU-admitted patients, and understanding the data, types of variables, missing values, histogram of predictors, independence of predictor variables, and balancing of target class of survival/non-survival etc. Models with best performance are further optimized using hyperparameter tuning, which further slighly increased the accuracy of the chosen evaluation metric metrics.
-Lastly, feature importance explaining the top predictors of ICU mortality are identified.
+This is done by utilizing a critical care database of ICU-admitted patients, and understanding the data, types of variables, missing values, histogram of predictors, independence of predictor variables, and balancing of target class of survival/non-survival.
+Models with best performance are further optimized using hyperparameter tuning, which further slightly increased the accuracy of the chosen evaluation metrics.
+Lastly, the top predictors of ICU mortality are identified, and recommendations for future deployment and model improvement summarized.

 #### Rationale